-When my daughter wanted ghost costume for Halloween, I jumped at the chance to DIY a classic homemade bed sheet ghost costume.
+When my daughter wanted a ghost Halloween costume, I jumped at the chance to DIY a classic homemade white bed sheet ghost costume.

 Ghost Costume Materials & Tutorial

 You will need:

 - An old white bedsheet or several white sheets in case you make a mistake (mine was a full size fitted sheet.
 I cut the edges off leaving raw edges)

 - Some screen material (mine came from an old screen but any hardware store will have it)

 - The ghost eyes and mouth downloadable template at the bottom of this post

 - Black thread

 - Sewing machine, sewing needle or glue (fabric or hot glue and hot glue gun)

 What size sheet do I need to be a sheet ghost?